 - That there is no such thing as an offensive word (only offensive tone).

 - That humans are qualitatively different to animals.

 - That quality exists, that there is such a thing as ‘great art’.

 - That unhappiness is self-indulgent — that you have no right to be unhappy.

-- That excess property is theft — that you have no right to what you don’t use.
+- That excess property is theft (founded on centuries of extortion) — that you have no right to what you don’t use.

 - That money and law are unnecessary.